Tornado Weekend!

 "Carlos, what did it feel like to be sexually molested?"

-What does that mean anyway -- what is it like to be sexually molested?
 What is it like to be male?
 What is it like to be poor?
 What is it like to be short instead of tall?
 What is it like to be dumb instead of smart?

-When I first came out of the post-abuse closet, asking what it felt like to be molested was a question that made the hairs on the back of my neck stand up for two reasons: 1) It would take me back to the actual experiences (in my mind), and 2) It was asked too often.
+When I first came out of the post-abuse closet, asking what it felt like to be molested was a question that made the hairs on the back of my neck stand up for two reasons:

 At first I would become angry with the inquirer because I believed the question was one of those type of questions you just didn't ask someone who had been sexually molested.